A smart thermostat allows you to control the heating of your home remotely, from your smartphone or tablet.

 The smartest move

 Smart thermostats are a rapidly growing market, with new models introduced every year to make our homes smarter.
+It’s worth considering other models such as the Drayton Wiser Multi-zone Kit 1, climote, Honeywell Lyric T6, Genius Hub or the Heatmiser Neo, to see which is the right one for your home and your needs.

 Please note: any rates or deals mentioned in this article were available at the time of writing.